Tamil Nadu Express

 It only stops at Agra, Gwalior, Jhansi, Bhopal, Itarsi, Nagpur, Balharshah, Warangal, Khammam (since 09.10.2023) and Vijayawada.

 It has the non-stop continuous run between Vijayawada and Chennai Central of 431 km.

-It is hauled by a WAP-7 from Royapuram shed end to end, since the whole route is electrified.
+earlier it was being hauled by WAP-4 with ICF rakes.
+Now It is hauled by a WAP-7 and so was WAP-4 from Royapuram shed end to end, since the whole route is electrified.